 Single parent, God knows what you and your children need.
 The reason God gave Ishmael his name was so that every time Hagar used that name, she would remember something about God.
-The Angel of the Lord told her to call him Ishmael so that every time she spoke his name she would remember that "God knows."
+The Angel of the Lord told her to call him Ishmael so that every time she spoke his name she would remember "God hears and God knows."

 That's the beauty of the grace of God for a single parent.
 Hagar is out on her own with no help, but God says, "I know."
-He goes on to say in verse 11 that she would have a son and that they would be OK "because the Lord has given heed to your affliction" (v.
+He goes on to say in verse 11 that she would have a son and that they would be all right "because the Lord has given heed to your affliction" (v.
 11).

-Now notice verse 13: "Then she called the name of the Lord who spoke to her, 'Thou art a God who sees."
+Now notice verse 13: "Then she called the name of the Lord who spoke to her, 'You are a God who sees."
 The Hebrew word for the name Hagar gave to God is El Roi.
+El Roi simply means that God sees.
 Do you know that God sees?
 He sees the circumstances you are in.
-He sees you out there in the desert all alone with no one to provide for and protect you.
+He sees you out there in the desert all alone with no one to provide for you, give you spiritual and emotional covering, and protect you.
 He is not unaware of what you are going through.
 No matter what your family situation may be, no matter what your need or loss, God says, "I see.
-I am taking heed.
+I hear.
 I know."

-Verse 15 records the birth of Ishmael and his naming by Abram, obviously under God's direction.
-Now every time Abram called Ishmael by name, he too would be reminded of the mess he had made.
+Verse 15 records the birth of Ishmael and his naming by Abram, under God's direction.
+Now every time Abram called Ishmael by name, he too would be reminded of the trouble he had made.
 He would remember, "God knows the situation I have created."